pr4-kp/pr4-kp.github.io/content/notes.md

 +++
 title = "notes"
-description = "Repository of all my notes for my classes" date = "2022-12-05"
+description = "Repository of all my notes for my classes"
 +++

-This is my compilation of notes for my college classes.

 # MATH 521: Analysis I
 - Notes (PDF)(TeX)